stephaniemillar/stephaniemillar.github.io/_posts/2014-11-29-Leaving-Before-the-Rains-Come.md

 ---

 I got early access to [Leaving Before the Rains Come](http://www.amazon.com/gp/product/1594205868/ref=as_li_qf_sp_asin_il_tl?ie=UTF8&camp=1789&creative=9325&creativeASIN=1594205868&linkCode=as2&tag=stephmilla-20&linkId=MC2QHQOEN2O7ZFAQ) by Alexandra Fuller from the Penguin [First to Read](http://www.firsttoread.com/) program.
-Every month they allow you to enter for a chance to get early access to one of several books that will be coming out in the next couple months.
+Every month they allow you to enter for a chance to get early access to an advance galley of one of several books that will be coming out in the next couple months.
 I am a super fan of First to Read.
 If you haven't already signed up for it and like books, you definitely should.
 I can attest that it **definitely** worth it!

 [Leaving Before the Rains Come](http://www.amazon.com/gp/product/1594205868/ref=as_li_qf_sp_asin_il_tl?ie=UTF8&camp=1789&creative=9325&creativeASIN=1594205868&linkCode=as2&tag=stephmilla-20&linkId=MC2QHQOEN2O7ZFAQ) will be officially released on January 22, 2015.
 Since this book hasn't been released yet, I'll try my best to avoid any spoilers.